 Operates under the BIM Alliance which was formerly part of the buildingSMART Nordic Hub.
 The Chapter is a non-profit organisation that has over 200 members that contribute to national and international standards for the built asset industry.
 Stakeholder groups cover infrastructure, facilities management, buildings and material, energy and environmental.
 The Chapter also contributes to the Smart Built Environment project which aims to enhance performance of the buildings sector.

-Cooperating Members
+Cooperating Member

 Is the leader in the digital transformation of the Swiss construction and real estate industry and includes institutions, associations and companies along the entire value chain.
 The aim is to enable digitization and thus end-to-end cooperation of all stakeholders throughout the life cycle of a property. buildingSMART Switzerland develops practicable instruments that can be used by all in the construction and real estate industry and, using best practices, demonstrates concretely the benefits of digital transformation.